 Kim Ogg is nationally recognized for her work in the area of crime victims’ rights.
-Houston’s animals cannot speak on their own behalf when abused, and Kim knows that animal crime victims need a strong advocate too.
+Houston’s animals cannot speak for themselves when abused, and Kim knows that animal crime victims need a strong advocate too.

 As your next DA, Kim Ogg will establish a reliable, well-publicized report-and-response system for reporting animal abuse and will create a specialized prosecution unit for Animal Crimes.